IoTDevID: A Behavior-Based Device Identification Method for the IoT

 When the device-based results of the Aalto dataset are examined, we see that the aggregation algorithm contributes positively to almost all devices, while negatively affecting only four devices.
 This is because the pairs that make up these four devices suffer from the transfer problem (they share the same MAC address, see SM-Table~\ref{tab:macs}).
 To deal with this, we used our mixed method by adding an exception to our aggregation algorithm.
 Table~\ref{tab:results} shows that with the application of the mixed approach, the overall F1 score, which was 81\% in the Aalto dataset, increased to 86\%.
 Since there is no transfer problem in the UNSW dataset, this approach does not impact its results significantly --- see Table~\ref{tab:deviceUNSW}.

 It is notable that the performance on the Aalto dataset is significantly lower than the UNSW dataset.
 This appears to be due to certain device subgroups.
 A confusion matrix containing only low-performance devices is given in Fig.~\ref{fig:cm_group}.
-In this case, the devices in a subgroup have some similarities: they are either similar purpose devices manufactured by the same companies (e.g., Groups 1, 3 and 5 in Fig.~\ref{fig:cm_group}) or different models of the same device (e.g, Groups 2 and 4 in Fig.~\ref{fig:cm_group}).
+In this case, the devices in a subgroup have some similarities: they are either similar purpose devices manufactured by the same companies (e.g. yellow, blue and orange groups in Fig.~\ref{fig:cm_group}) or different models of the same device (e.g. red and green groups in Fig.~\ref{fig:cm_group}).
 It does not seem possible to perfectly separate these devices according to their behavior, at least when observed at the network level.
 However, it is likely that these devices use very similar hardware and software, and so exhibit similar behavior, as well as similarities in vulnerabilities and their prevention~\cite{miettinen2017iot}.
-Consequently, from a device-identification perspective, it is plausible to consider these devices under a single label.
+Consequently, from a DI perspective, it is plausible to consider these devices under a single label.
 When doing this, the accuracy for the Aalto dataset increases from 73\% to 88\% for the individual method, and from 86\% to 97\% for the mixed method.